Mean Girls (musical): Critical response

-Entertainment Weeklys Kristen Baldwin gave the musical a B+, writing: "An ode to self-respect and the benefits of a STEM-based education, Broadway's Mean Girls is a lively, frequently hilarious adaptation of Tina Fey's 2004 high school comedy.
-Propelled by dazzling set design and several stand-out performances, the musical – written by Fey, with music by Jeff Richmond, and directed by Casey Nicholaw (The Book of Mormon) – gives fans everything they want while bringing the saga of Regina George and the Plastics into the social media age."

 Film adaptation

 A film adaptation of the musical was released in theaters on January 12, 2024, by Paramount Pictures.
 Arturo Perez and Samantha Jayne directed the film, with Tina Fey returning to write the screenplay.
 Jeff Richmond and lyricist Nell Benjamin also returned to rework their songs from the musical.

 It features Angourie Rice as Cady, Auliʻi Cravalho as Janis, Christopher Briney as Aaron, Jaquel Spivey as Damian, Bebe Wood as Gretchen, and Avantika Vandanapu as Karen.
 Reneé Rapp, a Broadway replacement as Regina George, reprises the role, while Fey and Tim Meadows reprise their roles from the 2004 film.
 Ashley Park, who originated the role of Gretchen in the musical, makes a cameo in the film as Cady's French teacher.